 Description: Endorsed by the San Diego Water Board on June 26, 2014, the Loma Alta Slough TMDL Alternative addresses the eutrophication impairment of the Loma Alta Slough through the reduction of nutrients (phosphorous is targeted) in dry weather non-storm water discharges to Loma Alta Creek and Slough within the regulatory framework of the San Diego Water Board Regional Phase I MS4 permit (Resolution R9-2014-0020).

 Related Impacts: The Loma Alta Slough TMDL Alternative is implemented within the existing regulatory framework of the San Diego Water Board Regional Phase I MS4 permit.
 The City of Oceanside, under existing NPDES permit requirements, may choose to conduct focused non-structural BMPs (e.g. inspections) to address non-storm water flows and reduce nutrient discharges to Loma Alta Creek and Slough.
 Structural BMPs were not identified by the City of Oceanside as feasible during the TMDL alternative development process.
-There should not be considerable cumulative impacts as these activities are conducted under existing permit requirements and are expected to assist in meeting Biological Objectives by improving conditions in Loma Alta Creek.
+There should not be considerable cumulative impacts as these activities are conducted under existing permit requirements and are expected to assist in meeting the Stream Biological Objective by improving conditions in Loma Alta Creek.

 Project: Los Penasquitos Lagoon Sediment TMDL